gabriel-detassigny/simple-container/README.md

 $container->get(Foo::class); // returns the instance of Foo defined in FooServiceProvider
 ```

+### Ordering

+When called, the container will look for your service using all 3 above options in that order:
+- service provider
+- YAML config
+- autowiring

-## Why should I use this instead of another container package?
+## Why use this instead of another container package?

 To be honest?
 Maybe you shouldn't.
 I built this mostly out of interest to understand how containers work under the hood.
 There are a lot of more evolved PHP containers out there.

-However, I tried to make mine straightforward to use.
+However, I tried to make this package as straightforward to use as possible.
+If having a container up and running very quickly appeals to you then feel free to give this a go!

-Furthermore, because it respects PSR-11's container interface,
+Furthermore, as it respects the standard container interface,
-you can always give it a go and later switch to another container package fairly easily if this one doesn't meet all your needs.
+you can always try it for a bit and later switch to another container package without too much hassle.